spatialthoughts/qgis-tutorials/es/_sources/docs/3/calculating_raster_area.rst.txt

      :align: center

 7. Click on the :guilabel:`DOWNLOAD` to download a zip file containing the landcover information in raster format.
+Make sure to select :guilabel:`WorldCover Version 1` data for download.

   .. image:: /static/3/calculating_raster_area/images/data17.png
      :align: center